Communicating With Students

 Communicate Consistently and Communicate Often

-To help provide structure in an otherwise unfamiliar setting and to help students feel less isolated and uncertain, communicate
+To help provide structure in what may still be a new and unfamiliar setting and to help students feel less isolated and uncertain, communicate

 - Consistently: Try to use the same tool for communication as much as possible, such as relying primarily on all-class emails, the News feature of D2L, or posting your own regular video updates uploaded to YouTube.

-- Often: Provide communications and updates to the class by the same means and at a consistent time, such as before and after each regularly scheduled class session.
+- Often: Provide communications and updates to the class by the same means and at a consistent time, such as at the beginning and end of each week.

-- Regardless of whether or not you are planning to teach asynchronously or to hold a virtual class during the regular class time, let students know when and how often you expect them to access the online platform you’re using.
-Do you expect students to be on the platform and engaging with the materials during the normal class time?
-Or are you making materials available for students to engage at different times?
+- Regardless of whether or not you are planning to teach asynchronously or to hold a virtual class, let students know when and how often you expect them to access the online platform you’re using.
+How many times a week should students to be check their email and the LMS?
+How many hours a week should students plan to spend doing work for the course?

 - Let students know how quickly they can expect you to respond to individual communications.